weblinc/media-match/README.md

 Media.match
 ===========

-Testing css media queries in javascript faster than native window.matchMedia, perhaps. [@mediamatchjs](https://twitter.com/mediamatchjs)
+Test css media queries in javascript.
+A faster polyfill for matchMedia support.
+Follow the project on Twitter [@mediamatchjs](https://twitter.com/mediamatchjs).

 Why?
 ---